tmachyshyn/ext-voip-provider/README.md

 3. Put needed extensions (e.g. `my-extension-1.0.0.zip`) in this directory.

 Extensions will be installed automatically after running the command `node build --all` or `node build --install`.

-## Development workflow

-1. Do development in `src` dir.
-2. Run `node build --copy`.
-3. Test changes in EspoCRM instance at `site` dir.

-## Blocking out extension in Espo

-You can block out new entity types right in Espo (using Entity Manager) and then copy generated custom files (`site/custom` dir) to the repository (`src` dir) using `copy-custom.js` script.

-1. Create entity types, fields, layouts, relationships in Espo (it should be available in `site` dir after building).
-2. Run `node copy-custom.js`.
-It will copy all files from `site/custom` to `src/files/application/Modules/{ModuleName}` and apply needed modifications to files.
-3. Remove files from `site/custom`.
-4. Run `node build --copy`.
-It will copy files from the repository to Espo build (`site/application/Espo/Modules/{ModuleName}` dir).
-5. Clear cache in Espo.
-6. Test in Espo.
-7. Commit changes.
-8. Profit.

-You can remove `copy-custom.js` from the repository if you don't plan to use it future.

 ## Versioning